No matter how big or small the city of Split, one day in Split is certainly not enough.

 If you exclude the above solution, Split offers nightlife worth experiencing.
 After ten in the evening, the city’s restaurants, bars, and clubs start the wild nightlife.
 Find out more and take this Split discos tour.

-If I were you, Bacvice beach is the place to be.
+If you have only one day in Split town, Bacvice beach is the place to be.
 Good music, friendly people, and you can try a night swim on sandy beach bottoms if you want.